-Committee Task Audit Committee Acceptance of auditor's report on annual financial statements Acceptance of results of special regulatory audits and internal audits Risk Committee Credit approvals, monitoring of credit risks Monitoring of additional risk categories Review of the risk strategy Nomination Board of Management issues Committee Supervisory Board issues Remuneration Examination of Bank-wide remuneration system Control Committee Definition of Board of Management remuneration
+Committee Task Audit Committee Acceptance of auditor's report on annual financial statements Acceptance of results of special regulatory audits and internal audits Risk Committee Credit approvals, monitoring of credit risks Monitoring of additional risk categories Review of the risk strategy

 The Delegates Meeting is the Bank's highest governing body.
-As the cooperative has about 65,000 members, the general meeting is held in accordance with Article 18 of the Articles of Association as a Delegates Meeting.
+As the cooperative has a very high number of members, the general meeting is held in accordance with Article 26 of the Articles of Association as a Delegates Meeting.
 Every April, the members' delegates receive the reports prepared by the Board of Management and the Supervisory Board.
 Furthermore, they generally discharge the members of the Board of Management from liability for their activities during the previous business year, decide on the dividend to be distributed, approve amendments to the Articles of Association and conduct elections concerning members of the Supervisory Board.
 The following guidance issues apply when appointing members to governing bodies: